Royal Naval Reserve: University Royal Naval Unit (URNU)

 The University Royal Naval Units, although under the jurisdiction of BRNC Dartmouth, are also an honorary part of the Royal Naval Reserve.
 Students hold the rank of officer cadet (OC), and can be promoted to honorary midshipman on completion of their second year.
 URNU OCs can now undergo the Accelerated Officer Programme (AOP) to become substantive RNR Midshipmen.
 They can then either continue on an RNR Unit or be seconded back to their URNU for the duration of their university studies.
-Training Officers attached to URNUs are appointed as temporary officers in the RNR, without commission or call-up liability.
+Training Officers attached to URNUs are appointed as temporary officers in the RNR, without commission or call-up liability, who wear the 'R' in their executive curl.

 Sea Cadet Corps (SCC)

 As nominal members of the RNR (SCC RNR), officers of the Sea Cadet Corps and the RN CCF Combined Cadet Force retain the use of the former RNVR 'wavy navy' lace.
 However, unlike their traditional RNVR counterparts, they are civilians, do not come under General Trained Strength and are not liable to be called up or deploy.

 Officers receive a Cadet Forces commission, introduced in 2017 and restated in 2018; previously they were appointed within their respective Corps, rather than commissioned (unless they already held a commission separately).
 They are titled ‘(SCC) RNR’ or ‘(CCF) RNR’ to differentiate from the deployable Royal Naval Reserve.